Rationale

 only by the presence of leading and trailing gaps.
 By setting both

-and collapseSubstrings
+clean_dna and collapseSubstrings to

-, we ensure the removal of these leading and trailing
+TRUE, we ensure the removal of these leading and trailing

 gaps from sequences before collapsing these sequences into unique